SOURAV11PATRA/Human_Stress_Detection-Using_Machine_Learning/README.md

 # Human_Stress_Detection-Using_Machine_Learning
 <h3 align="center">This project originally developed in 2023</h3>

-**Project OverviewProject Title:** Stress detection using python.
+**Project OverviewProject Title:--** Stress detection using python.

-**Target Audience:** General public suffering from career or family stress, as well as high-stress professions like the army and police.
+**Target Audience:-** General public suffering from career or family stress, as well as high-stress professions like the army and police.
 **Algorithm:** CNN(Convolutional Neural Network) Model Architecture.
 **Model Performance:** Training Accuracy of 87.34% and Validation Accuracy of 98.45%.

-**System Requirements:**
+**System Requirements:-**

 Operating System: Windows 10.
 Processor: i3 (Minimum).